-*An easy guide to understanding how to end all suffering through the power of non-judgemental awareness.
+*An easy guide to understanding how deal with suffering through the power of non-judgemental awareness.

-It may seem as if the whole world is against you.
-I used to add the little things up and I tell myself that “I hate my life” everyday.
+It may seem like the whole world is against you.
+I used to add the little failures in my life up, and recite the words “I hate my life” everyday.
 But you aren’t necessarily a victim of your circumstances.. you are a victim to your mind.

 I used to be in this anxiety group every Wednesday in my high school.
 At this point, I didn’t know anything about anxiety.
 I just knew that when I cried or got overwhelmed, my legs and hands would go completely numb.
-I’d hyperventilate and I had no idea why.
-Sabrina (our amazing psychologist) would make us practise this technique every session.
+I’d hyperventilate.
+Sabrina (our amazing psychologist) would make us practise this special technique every session.
 We would grab an object, look at our hands or eat a piece of candy and describe this thing in great detail non-judgementally. …every curve, every flavour, every note with each of our senses.
 It seemed boring at first..
-I had no idea why we were doing this.
+I had no idea why we were doing it.
 But this simple task was actually making us stay completely present.
 As we described these things, there was nothing else to think about (only unless we tried to).

-This method is seen as the biggest breakthrough in therapy.
-This simple practise is what therapists and psychologists call mindfulness.
+Sabrina raved about how this method has been the biggest breakthrough in therapy.
+Mindfulness.
 In essence, mindfulness is just another word for meditation.

 Who would you say are the happiest people in the world?
-Drug addicts on a high?
+Addicts on a high?
 The rich?
 Miley Cyrus’ dogs?

 As you sit here and read this.
 You are safe.
 There is absolutely nothing wrong in this moment.
 Everything you’re worrying about will be dealt with eventually.
-Make a list and complete each task as they come.
+If you made a list of your daily tasks, there should ideally be nothing else on your mind.
 There is no point in overthinking a problem into existence.
 Once you realize how incredibly okay you are in this moment, do your best to be present.. with this exercise.

 “Permanent awareness is a definitive end of your suffering.” – Eckhart Tolle